megacamelus/camel-upstream-info/camel-documentation/camel-xchange.md

     xchange://exchange?options

+# Usage

-# Authentication
+## Authentication

-This component communicates with supported crypto currency exchanges via REST API.
+This component communicates with supported cryptocurrency exchanges via REST API.
 Some API requests use simple unauthenticated GET request.
-For most of the interesting stuff however, you’d need an account with the exchange and have API access keys enabled.
+For most of the interesting stuff, however, you’d need an account with the exchange and have API access keys enabled.

 These API access keys need to be guarded tightly, especially so when